 (Note that Protestants number the Psalms differently; it is actually Psalm 18:2 in the King James Version)

 Now that we have mentioned the word “Dominus”, the Latin word “Dominus” means “Lord” or “Master”, so the adjective “Dominicus” means “of the Lord” or “of the Master”.
 The feminine form is “Dominica”, and it is this form which was shortened to “Domnica” and became part of the church’s name, Santa Maria in Domnica, being mentioned first in 799.
 The precise origins of the name are clouded by the mists of history.
-Various explanations have been given, ranging from a reference to a Greek-Roman widow called Cyriaca (Dominica in Latin), who was supposedly martyred in the third century, to a reference to the Emperor in Constantinople or his governor in Rome (or Ravenna).
+Various explanations have been given, ranging from a reference to a Greek-Roman widow called Cyriaca (Dominica in Latin), who was supposedly martyred in the third century, to a reference to the emperor in Constantinople or his governor in Rome (or Ravenna).
 Speculation will no doubt continue.

 Just below the ceiling we can admire a painted frieze that shows putti or erotes offering water to thirsty lions.
 The frieze is the work of Perino del Vaga, a Florentine painter and follower of Raphael.
-Since Perino died in 1547, the frieze is dateable to Giovanni de’ Medici’s renovation of the early 16th century.
+Since Perino died in 1547, the frieze is dateable to Giovanni de’ Medici’s renovation of the early sixteenth century.
 There is a strong connection between the De’ Medicis and lions.
-Giovanni de’ Medici named himself pope Leo, “leo” being the Latin word for lion.
+Giovanni de’ Medici named himself Pope Leo, “leo” being the Latin word for lion.
 The painted lions may refer to him.
 Ferdinando de’ Medici is associated with the famous Medici lions.

 The apse mosaic

 The unchallenged highlight of the church is the magnificent ninth century apse mosaic.
-It was commissioned by the aforementioned pope Paschalis I (817-824) and restored during the pontificate of pope Clemens XI (1700-1721).
+It was commissioned by the aforementioned Pope Paschalis I (817-824) and restored during the pontificate of Pope Clemens XI (1700-1721).
 In the centre of the Byzantine-style mosaic is the Virgin Mary.
 She is seated on a throne and is wearing a purple robe.
 Her head is covered and she is holding a handkerchief in her left hand, the symbol of a Byzantine princess.
 Baby Jesus is sitting on her lap, but on closer inspection, he does not look like a baby at all.
 He is, in fact, a miniature adult, an artistic convention at that time.
 Pope Paschalis is kneeling at the Virgin’s feet and is actually holding her right foot.
 The square blue nimbus indicates that he was still alive when the mosaic was made (cf. Santa Cecilia in Trastevere).
 The Virgin is flanked by dozens of angles in white togas.

 The triumphal arch mosaic shows Christ in the centre, flanked by an angel on either side.
 Six apostles approach from the left and six from the right.
 It is difficult to interpret the large figures standing to the left and right of the conch of the apse.
 The most common interpretation is that they are Moses and the prophet Elijah, although other interpretations have also been given.
 As with the name “in Domnica”, we just cannot be certain.
 However, if the figures are indeed Moses and Elijah, we can assume that the beardless young man on the right is Moses and the bearded man on the left Elijah.
 A similar composition can be found in the Sant’Apollinare in Classe in Ravenna.